Edge modes in the Hofstadter model of interacting electrons: Model Hamiltonian

 We consider the 2D Chern insulator defined on a square lattice within the Hofstadter model \cite{Hof}.
-In the case of a rational magnetic flux per unit cell $\phi=p/q$ (p and q are coprime integers), the Hofstadter model is reduced to one-particle model of spinless fermions with the q-magnetic cell, which leads to commensurability of magnetic and lattice scales \cite{Har}.
+In the case of a rational magnetic flux through a unit cell, the Hofstadter model is reduced to one-particle model of spinless fermions with the q-magnetic cell, which leads to commensurability of magnetic and lattice scales \cite{Har}.
 In the presence of a transverse homogeneous magnetic field $H{\textbf{e}}_z$ the model Hamiltonian has a well-known form \cite{Hof}

-where $a^\dagger_{l,j} $ and $a_{l,j}$ are the fermion operators determined on a square lattice with sites $\{l,j\}$.
-The one-particle Hamiltonian (1) describes the nearest-neighbor hoppings of spinless fermions with different amplitudes along the $x$-direction $t$ ($t^x(l,j)=t$) and along the $y$-direction $t^y (l,j)=\exp[2i \pi (l-1)\phi]$.
+where $a^\dagger_{n,j} $ and $a_{n,j}$ are the fermion operators determined on a square lattice with sites $\{n,j\}$.
+The one-particle Hamiltonian (1) describes the nearest-neighbor hoppings of spinless fermions with different amplitudes along the $x$-direction $t^x(n,j)=t$ and along the $y$-direction $t^y (n,j)=\exp[2i \pi (n-1)\phi]$.
 A magnetic flux through the unit cell $\phi = \frac{H }{ \Phi_0}$ is determined in the quantum flux unit ${\Phi_0=h/e}$, a homogeneous field~$H$ is represented by its vector potential $\textbf{A} = H x \textbf{e}_y$.
-The value $t$ changes in the interval $0\leq t\leq 1$, the limiting cases of weak $t=0$ and strong $t=1$ couplings correspond to noninteracting y-chains and the original Hofstadter model \cite{Hof}, respectively.
-We consider the 2D fermion system with periodic boundary conditions along the $ y$-direction and open boundary conditions along the $x$-direction (a sample has size $N$ along the $x$-direction).
+The value $t$ changes in the interval $0\leq t\leq 1$, the limiting cases of weak $t=0$ and strong $t=1$ hopping integrals correspond to isolated y-chains and the original Hofstadter model \cite{Hof}, respectively.
+We consider the 2D fermion system of size $N \times N$ in a hollow cylindrical geometry with open boundary conditions (a cylinder axis along the $x$-direction and the boundaries along the y-direction).
+For an arbitrary magnetic flux the model is reduced to a quasiperiodic 1D system of length N.